davebenson/daveb-option-parser/README.md

 * `permitArguments`: make the option-parser argumentative.  j/k.
 Actually, this makes it so that we collect non-option command-line arguments into the parser's `arguments` member.
 It can take one of a number of types.
 Set permitArgments() below for possible values.
-* `errorHandler`: function to call if something goes wrong.  if unspecified, the program will terminate with an error message.
+* `errorHandler`: function to call if something goes wrong.
+If unspecified, the program will terminate with an error message.
 * `name`: application name, used in usage summary.
 * `description`: human-readable blurb that will follow the usage summary in the usage message.